 Stories tie content to the basic human experience of trials and triumphs.

 A story is a mooring.
 It anchors your audience—and their emotions—to your brand.
 And it does so in ways that facts, figures, and case law never will.
 Now, as ever, telling the right story—at the right time and to the right audience—captures attention (which is fleeting) and emotion (which is less so).
-In other words, storytelling is the emotional glue that binds us to our current and prospective clients and other professionals who follow us online.
+In other words, storytelling for legal marketing is the emotional glue that binds us to our current and prospective clients and other professionals who follow us online.
 And our stories bind them to us, too.

 You can tell your audience what you do.
 Anyone can.
 Sharing stories, on the other hand, lets you share your “why” and how your work has changed lives for the better.
 That emotional anchor, in turn, catalyzes powerful and lasting relationships.
 That’s because potential clients invested in your story develop a genuine interest in your work (and your content), which multiplies its impact.

 A 2013 study at the Center for Neuroeconomics Studies at Claremont Graduate University explored how stories power connection through “emotional simulation.”
 That stimulation “allows us to rapidly form relationships with a wider set of members of our species than any other animal does.”
 The article goes on to note that “[t]he ability to quickly form relationships allows humans to engage in the kinds of large-scale cooperation that builds massive bridges and sends humans into space.
 By knowing someone’s story—where they came from, what they do, and who you might know in common—relationships with strangers are formed.”

 Stories, then, are powerful drivers of community, connection, and relationship.
 Without those, no human enterprise would be possible.